 Have you ever wondered how decisions are made about transportation projects?
 How do government officials decide where to put a road or transit line?
 How are these and other transportation projects planned?

-Once a bulldozer is out, there is a good chance that the project has been in the works for 10 or more years.
-At that point, you can have more of an impact on HOW the project takes place rather than WHETHER it takes place.
+Once a bulldozer is onsite, there is a good chance that the project has been in the works for 10 or more years.
+At that point, you can have more of an impact on how the project takes place rather than whether it takes place.
 You might be able to have sidewalks or a bike lane added to a road project, or perhaps you can be involved in the design of a transit station.

 Getting engaged early and often throughout the process can help ensure that projects are delivered not only effectively, but also as efficiently and equitably as possible.